 Conall Patton acts as an advocate and adviser in a broad range of commercial litigation and arbitration disputes.
 His areas of expertise include contract/commercial, energy, banking, jurisdiction and choice of law, professional negligence, commercial judicial review and competition law.
 In the most recent directories, he has been described as "One of the finest barristers that I have ever instructed at any level, Conall made silk this year and is destined to be a Star at the Bar" (Legal 500, 2020), “certainly destined for greatness” and “one of the absolute top-notch juniors” (Legal 500, 2018).
 He has previously been described as "a Laurence Rabinowitz of the future" (Chambers UK Bar 2012).

 In recent years, Conall has appeared in all divisions of the High Court, the Court of Appeal and the Supreme Court, as well as in large-scale arbitrations under a variety of institutional rules.
 He is regularly instructed as a member of a silk-led Counsel team, as sole advocate or alongside a more junior barrister.

 Conall is recommended in Legal 500 2020 in six categories: Competition (Tier 1), International Arbitration (Tier 1), Civil Fraud (Tier 1), Commerical Litigation (Tier 1), Energy (Tier 1) and Banking & Finance (Tier 1).
 He is described as a leading junior in Chambers UK Bar 2019 in four distinct categories: Commercial Dispute Resolution (Band 1), Energy & Natural Resources (Band 1), Banking & Finance (Band 1) and Competition Law (Band 2).
 He is recommended in Legal 500 2018 in five categories: Commercial Litigation (Tier 1), Banking and Finance (Tier 1), EU and Competition (Tier 3), Energy (Tier 1) and International Arbitration: Counsel (Tier 2).
-He was shortlisted for the Commercial Junior of the Year award at the Chambers UK Bar Awards in both 2015 and 2017.
+Finally, he was shortlisted for the Commercial Junior of the Year award at the Chambers UK Bar Awards in both 2015 and 2017.
 In the 2018 Chambers UK Bar Awards, Conall won Competition Junior of the Year.

 Conall is a member of the Bar of the British Virgin Islands.